rphardy/rphardy.github.io/_posts/2026-08-21-WIP-Vic-Uni-Analytics.md

 # Building the Dashboard <a name="tableau-application"></a>

-Our dashboard will consist of 4 sections from their respective sheets, applying 3 filters:
+Our dashboard will consist of 4 sections from 4 sheets, applying 3 filters:
-* Institution (which includes averages)
+* Institution (including the Vic and Aus aggregates)
 * Student Type
-* KPI: one of A,S or R for viewing 10-year movements.
+* KPI: one of A,S or R for viewing 10-year movements

 The very first thing we need to do is check Tableau's interpretation of our data types.
 This is a simple variable type check for our 5 fields.